 Advanced parameters Default value Description Downsampled coverage 0 The input Data Set can be downsampled to a desired coverage, provided that the Downsampled coverage value is >0.
 Downsampling applies to the entire assembly process, including polishing.
 This parameter selects reads randomly, using a fixed random seed for reproducibility.
 Advanced Assembly Options for chromosomal stage NONE A semicolon-separated list of KEY=VALUE pairs.
 New line characters are not accepted.
-See Appendix C in SMRT Tools reference guide (v11.1) for details.
+See Appendix C in SMRT Tools reference guide (v13.0) for details.
 Advanced Assembly Options for plasmid stage NONE A semicolon-separated list of KEY=VALUE pairs.
 New line characters are not accepted.
-See Appendix C in SMRT Tools reference guide (v11.1) for details.
-Maximum plasmid length, bp 300,000 Value that should be set higher than the maximum size of a plasmid in the input sample.
+See Appendix C in SMRT Tools reference guide (v13.0) for details.
+Maximum plasmid length, bp 300,000 This value should be set higher than the maximum size of a plasmid in the input sample.
 The default value should work well in most cases.
 Run secondary polish ON Specify that an additional polishing stage be run at the end of the workflow.
-Base modifications to identify m4C,m6A Specify the base modifications to identify, in a commaseparated list.
+Base modifications to identify m4C,m6A Specify the base modifications to identify, in a comma- separated list.
 Min.
 CCS Predicted Accuracy (Phred Scale) 20 Phred-scale integer QV cutoff for filtering HiFi reads.
 The default for all applications is 20 (QV 20), or 99% predicted accuracy.
-Filters to Add to the Data Set NONE A semicolon-separated (not comma-separated) list of other filters to add to the Data Set.
+Filters to Add to the Data Set NONE A semicolon-separated ( not comma-separated) list of other filters to add to the Data Set.
 Cleanup intermediate files ON Removes intermediate files from the run directory to save space.
 Minimum Qmod Score 35 Specify the minimum Qmod score to use in motif-finding.
+Add task memory (MB) 0 Increasing this value allocates extra memory per task when submitting the job to the compute backend.
 Compute Settings Select (Optional) Specify the distributed computing cluster settings configuration, if made available by the site SMRT Link administrator.